zimmertr/Kubernetes-Manifests/Jira_Software/README.md

 **Summary:**

-These manifests are used to deploy an instance of Jira Software.
-They rely on MetalLB to configure a load balancer as well as an exported NFS mountpoint that Kubernetes can bind to in order to store Persistent Volumes for the configuration as well as the other files that the server will interact with.
-Please be aware, Jira Software requires at minimum a trial [license](https://www.atlassian.com/software/jira/pricing?tab=self-managed) to operate.
+These manifests are used to deploy an instance of *Atlassian Jira Software*.

 Approximate Deployment Time: 1-5 minutes

 **Requirements:**

+    1) Load Balancer integration so that the Service can expose the pods.
-    1) Exported NFS Server with which Kubernetes can communicate.
+    2) NFS Server to which Kubernetes can bind Persistent Volumes.
-    2) Directory structsure created on the NFS Endpoint you specify in `vars.yml`.
+    3) Directory structsure created on the NFS Endpoint you specify in `vars.yml`.
-    3) Working load balancer integrated with Kubernetes Services. (https://metallb.universe.tf/)
     4) Python modules required to use the k8s Ansible module (https://docs.ansible.com/ansible/latest/modules/k8s_module.html).
-        * pip install openshift kubernetes pyyaml
+        - pip install openshift kubernetes pyyaml
-        * If you're on MacOS, you might have to do this instead (https://github.com/ansible/ansible/issues/43637#issuecomment-443495763).
+        - If you're on MacOS, you might have to do this instead (https://github.com/ansible/ansible/issues/43637#issuecomment-443495763).
+    5) Jira Software requires at minimum a trial [license](https://www.atlassian.com/software/jira/pricing?tab=self-managed) to operate.

 **Instructions:**

-    1) Make sure you satisfy the above requirements.
-    2) Fill out the `vars.yml` file with the parameters specific to your environment.
+    1) Modify `vars.yml` with parameters according to your environment.
+        - The DNS A record is provided to test connectivity to the software after deployment.
+If one is not provided, this step will fail but the software will likely still be available at the provided IP Address.
+    2) Create the necessary directories defined in `vars.yml` on your NFS server.
     3) Execute the playbook: `ansible-playbook provision.yml`.
     4) Navigate to `hostname`:8080/ and click `I'll set it up myself`.
     5) Select `My Own Database` and configure the database like so: